What’s The Average Car Accident Settlement?

 - The treatment plan, length of therapy, side effects

 There is not a perfect formula that will predict the amount of a settlement in a car accident case.
 However, if you want to get a rough value on “how much should I settle for my car accident?” simply add all your expenses and multiply that sum by three.
-Although, most car accident injuries on average are between $15,000 and $30,000.
 If the accident resulted in a permanent medical condition, the amount of settlement will increase.

 How Much Should I Ask for Pain and Suffering from a Car Accident?

-In cases where liability or fault is admitted not only do you have to be injured to be compensated but you must be able to prove fault as well.
+In cases where liability or fault is not evident, you must be able to prove fault.
 You also need to prove whether your injury is related to the accident or not.

 Experienced attorneys know the settlement values from their previous cases and can estimate a value for your case.
 This value depends on how serious your injuries are.
 All your records and medical bills will be examined.
-You also need to count your lost wages and get a verification statement confirming them from your company.
-However, settlement values vary according to the circumstances and state you live in.
+You also need to count your lost wages and get a verification statement confirming them from your place of work.
+Settlement values vary according to the circumstances and state you live in.

 Timing of medical care is crucial.
 Any delay in care could change the settlement amount.
 You should see a doctor as soon as possible after your accident and as often as your doctor prescribes.
 It may be that you see an emergency room doctor but then have follow-up care with a specialist.
 Follow the doctor’s plan.
 Anything short of that will be to your disadvantage and help the at-fault party and their insurance company.
 Insurance adjusters assume that if you don’t get immediate care and frequent care for your injuries you have not have been seriously injured.